 Raymond Gutierrez began his professional comedy/acting career at the age of 17, is an accredited writer/producer/director and holds a MBA and a MFA- which means he paid a lot of money for 6 letters.
 Raymond has performed with several theatre companies in Austin, Los Angeles, Houston and Corpus Christi.
 Follow him on @rayrayshonuff

 Rachel is thrilled to be a joining Esther’s Follies as their newest member.
 Rachel spent the previous 3 years performing all over Chicago in cabarets, playhouses, and singing in a Grateful Dead band.
 She holds a BFA in Musical Theatre from the Webster Conservatory of Theatre Arts.

 Neill BeckiJo was born and raised in Kansas City.
 She attended Kansas State University to study Theatre.
 After several years performing in theatre she took a hiatus to make films all over the world.
 She is absolutely thrilled to be back on stage, performing with this incredibly talented cast.

-Tickling the ivories is Esther’s musical director, who Sounds like a one man orchestra with his amazing keyboard arrangements.
+Tickling the ivories is Esther’s musical director, Doug Ewart, who sounds like a one man orchestra with his amazing keyboard arrangements.
 Doug made his way to Esther’s by directing and performing music for Second City in Chicago, as well as working with John Goodman, Amy Sedaris and even Mistress of the Dark-Elvira.